 Tuition for online master’s degree programs is charged on a per-credit basis, with students completing 33 credits.
 For more information, see tuition and financial aid for our online program.

 More information on costs

 Various scholarships, fellowships and instructional associate positions are awarded to incoming Newhouse students to help offset the cost of attendance.
 Since Newhouse does have limited funding to offer, the majority of these awards are partial and only applicable for the academic year (excluding the summer sessions).
 It is also a competitive process, and all awards are merit-based.

 In addition, U.S. citizens and permanent residents are eligible for need-based loans issued by the government and facilitated through Syracuse University’s Financial Aid Office.
 Most students can fulfill their calculated financial aid need through these loan programs.

 Financial Aid Opportunities

-Approximately 75 percent of our students receive some form of merit-based aid.
-With the exception of a few named fellowships, these awards are partial and no one student is offered more than one award.
-Most awards are for the academic year, split evenly between fall and spring semesters.
-Additionally all awards are tuition-specific.
-You must have a complete application by the deadline, January 15, in order to be considered for merit-based aid.
+Approximately 75% of our students receive some form of merit-based aid.
+With the exception of a few named fellowships, these awards cover partial tuition.
+No student will be offered more than one award.
+Most awards are tuition-specific, for the academic year, split evenly between the fall and spring semesters.
+You must have a complete application by Jan.
+15 to be considered for merit-based aid.
 You must answer “yes” on the application form to be considered for scholarships, fellowships and instructional associate positions.
 Most decisions will be made by April 1.
 Please read descriptions below of the types of aid available.

 Newhouse Foundation Fellowship/Internship for Minorities